 Juggling academic responsibilities like schoolwork, essays, college prep and after school activities — not to mention a social life — can certainly be challenging!
-Fortunately, our study skills program in the Bay area is here to help your teen or pre-teen take on his or her busy schedule with confidence.
-We've specifically designed our study skills program for students in grades 4-12, focusing on "higher order" thinking skills and strategies such as time management, academic planning and interview preparation.
-These skills will not only help set your child on the path to success in high school and college, but they can also carry forward into his or her personal and professional life.
-Find out how our tutoring experts in the Bay area can help your son or daughter achieve goals and conquer any workload.
+However, with Sylvan’s study skills program in the Bay area, you can provide the guidance and preparation your teen or pre-teen needs to successfully prepare for this exciting yet turbulent time in his or her life.
+Tailored to students in grades 4-12, our study skills program aims to equip your child with important "higher order" thinking skills and strategies like academic planning, time management and resume preparation.
+Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.
+Get in touch with us today to learn more about how our tutoring experts in the Bay area can help your child fulfill goals and tackle any workload.

 We Can Help With All Kinds of Study Skills, Including:

 There’s much more to achieving academic success than receiving a good grade on an assignment or an exam.
 This is why our study skills tutors in the Bay area take a look at the larger picture.
 Our program aims to ensure your child is ready for the increasing workloads and expectations to come in college.
 This involves teaching effective study strategies and goal-setting techniques that can be put to work time and again.

 Through our study skills program, your child will learn effective strategies including:

 - Efficient and effective time and workload management.